chevereto/v4-docs/application/reference/cli.md

 ## Encryption

-Encryption commands requires to setup the [CHEVERETO_ENCRYPTION_KEY](../configuration/environment.md#encryption-key) environment variable.
+To use encryption it requires to setup the [CHEVERETO_ENCRYPTION_KEY](../configuration/environment.md#encryption-key) environment variable.

 ### Encrypt secrets